741 Colonel Ledyard Highway

 level to change how the Opioid Settlement Funding could be used.
 Mayor Allyn

-explained that the Opioid Settlement Funding was Federal Settlement with the
+explained that the Opioid Settlement Funding was a Federal Settlement with the

 Opioid Manufactures and Distributors, noting that it was a global legal settlement.
 He

-stated the scope of the use of the funding was limited, however, Ledyard was
+stated the scope for the use of the funding was limited; however, he stated that

-meeting the scope of the use of the funds.
+Ledyard was meeting the scope for the use of the funds.

 CONTINUE